-Maple Leaf Engineered Wood doors are of superior quality, construction and finish.
-Constructed of Engineered stile & rail with a thick slice of wood face available in many designs, wood species, and sizes.
-Maple Leaf Doors are typically 1-3/4" thick and can be purchased as door only or pre-hung with ball bearing hinges and Emtek hardware.
+Our engineered wood doors are of superior quality, construction and finish.
+Constructed of engineered stile & rail with a thick slice of wood face available in many designs, wood species, and sizes.
+Maple Leaf Doors are either 1-3/8" or 1-3/4" thick and can be purchased as door only or pre-hung with ball bearing hinges and Emtek hardware.

 The Most Popular Wood Species

 All Wood Species available, not limited to the following selection.

 Sapele wood is an african hardwood with red and brown color tones, similar to that of Mahogany.
 Its deep rich look is unique in character with interlocking grains that changes direction in frequent, irregular

 intervals.
 With its durability, Sapele is one of the most desired woods for manufacturing doors, windows and flooring.

 Knotty Alder generally appears with light brown tones with hues of darker brown and red tones.
 Knots appear and vary in size, shape and color giving it a warm somewhat informal appearance.
 Originating from the Pacific Northwest of the U.S., Knotty alder with its strong grain pattern and natural appearance is also a much sought after wood grain for doors, windows and flooring.